 In 2006, after much foot-dragging from the Left Congress passed a bill requiring the construction of a 700-mile double-layered fence along five stretches of the border most appropriate for fencing (watered down from the original proposal of 850 miles).
 As of October 2014, only 36.3 of the 700 miles of double-layered fencing were constructed, as required by the 2006 Secure Fence Act.

 You will hear a talking point from the Left that 652 miles of fencing have been completed, but most of those fences are easily penetrable or downright worthless.
-Roughly 299 miles are covered by simple vehicle barriers, of which more than half are constructed by temporary welding materials that are dilapidated [EMBED: “Temporary Vehicle Barrier” picture here page 22 of PDF].
+Roughly 299 miles are covered by simple vehicle barriers, like the one on page 22 of this PDF, of which more than half are constructed by temporary welding materials that are dilapidated.

 Even the 352.7 miles of “pedestrian fencing” is a complete joke in most areas, as you can see from this picture.
 Many areas with these rudimentary fencing have known breaches that have been exploited by drug smugglers.
 Smugglers and traffickers routinely cut holes in these rickety fences and barriers that are large enough for drive vehicles.